Compare level term life insurance quotes

 - Check to see if you’re already insured.
 For example, you might have death in service insurance through your workplace.

-- Get the right amount of cover - you don’t want to be underinsured, but nor do you want to find yourself paying for cover you don’t need
+- Get the right amount of cover – you don’t want to be underinsured, but nor do you want to pay for cover you don’t need.

 - Stop smoking, vaping and using any tobacco products – you’ll pay more for your premium if insurance providers consider you to be a smoker.